MarcoXZh/OOPJavaCourse/Assignment7 Type Compatibility and Generics/README.md

 ```

 However, we want the type of `supersize` for `Cone` to say that it returns a `Cone`, but not a `GeometricShape`.
 An
-immediate solution is to generalize the method:
+minimal-change solution is to generalize the method:

 ```java
 public interface GeometricShape {